abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 The only difference is that the SSH command to run is `lastclip`.

-%% Screenshot

-And as mentioned before, if you would like to be a wizard you can give it a magical "Siri Phrase" like "exemplum.
+And as mentioned before, if you would like to be a wizard you can give it a magical "Siri Phrase" like "exemplum."

+## But What do I Really Think About All This?

+About 50% of the comments that people leave about posts related to writing code on iPads is something like the following:

+> This is stupid.
+Only masochists would do this.
+Get a real computer.
+>
+>   -- Sincerely, a realist

+To which I can only reply: absolutely spot on!
+Everything about trying to use iOS as a productive operating system for software development is maddening.
+If you really need a touch-enabled operating system with a tablet form factor and robust support for software development, get a Surface device. iPads are great for reading, writing, drawing, watching TV, and playing games -- but not writing code.

+However, there is something about the iPad that excites the imagination of people like me.
+Wouldn't you like to carry around a device almost as thin and light as paper on which you could write code?
+I think that would be cool!
+Maybe 2019 will be our year.